Multiplication-golf/tankShark.io/README.md

 ### looking for testers

 It is still kind of buggy.
+But getting better by the day

-## But improved with more tanks being added, but the basic game engines built
+# Official server has just opened ( not port fowarded yet though ): )

 ![img of game](https://github.com/Multiplication-golf/deip.io-3/blob/main/game.png?raw=true)